rehamilton/README_Generator/Develop/README.md

   ## Usage

-  as a user
+  AS A user
-  I can create a readme
+  I CAN create a readme
-  so that users can learn more about the application
+  SO THAT users can learn more about the application

   ## License